tanganke/fusion_bench/README.md

 A corresponding configuration file should be created to specify the class and hyperparameters of the algorithm.
 Here we assume the configuration file is placed at `config/method/your_algorithm_config.yaml`.

+> [!NOTE]
+> In fact, you can place your implementation anywhere you like, as long as the `_target_` in the configuration file points to the correct class.

 ```yaml
 _target_: path_to_the_module.DerivedModelFusionAlgorithm